Shawn5021/shawn5021.github.io/index.md

 ## About
 MS in Business Analytics @UMN
 4+ years in data analytics and consumer research

-When I'm not analyzing, I do film photography, bouldering, and play LEGO
+When I'm not analyzing, I do film photography, bouldering, and LEGO